collapsed-stacks/atheism/questions/1565/how-should-the-us-fight-against-the-defamation-of-religions-un-resultion-voted-r.md

 - posted by: [DanDare](https://stackexchange.com/users/-1/607-dandare) on 2010-12-29
 - score: 0

-<p>The best thing you can do is reach out to as many as possible in the countries that voted for this resolution and don't accept that "cultural sensitivity" trumps human rights.
-Show them that free speech means protection, especially, of criticism.</p>
+The best thing you can do is reach out to as many as possible in the countries that voted for this resolution and don't accept that "cultural sensitivity" trumps human rights.
+Show them that free speech means protection, especially, of criticism.

 ## Answer 1819